IB Diploma curriculum is modelled by a Diploma Curriculum Framework

-Students of the International Baccalaureate (IB) Diploma Programme must study a subject from each of one of the 6 academic areas.
+Students of the International Baccalaureate Diploma Programme must study six subjects:

-Group 3 – Individuals and Societies - Business and Management or Environmental Systems and Societies, Psychology.
+Individuals and Societies - Business Management, Environmental Systems and Societies, Psychology, Global Politics.

-Group 5 – Mathematics Applications and Interpretation SL, Mathematics Analysis and Approaches SL / HL
+Mathematics - Applications and Interpretations; Analysis and Approaches

-Group 6 – The Arts - Dance, Music, Theatre, Visual Arts, Design Technology, and Film.
+The Arts - Dance, Music, Theatre, Visual Arts, and Film.